Advanced Standing Exams

 Advanced Standing Examinations are one way in which you can obtain credit for MIT subjects outside of the classroom itself.

 A passing grade on an MIT Advanced Standing Exam entitles you to full credit for the subject, as well as placement in the next subject in a sequence.
 A student may only take an Advanced Standing Exam in a class for which s/he had never registered nor attended at MIT.

 Orientation Advanced Standing Exams

 Advanced Standing Exams (ASEs) will be offered this summer.
-Details on the Summer ASEs that will be offered, along with schedules and registration details will be posted in the Orientation section this summer.
+Details on the Summer ASEs that will be offered, along with schedules and registration details can be found here (please scroll to the bottom of the website).

 Advanced Standing Exams and First-Year Grading

 - Summer (Orientation): Graded P/NR.
 If exam is passed, P will show up on external transcript.
 Credit given does not count toward fall credit limit.
 No record is kept of a non-passing D or F grade taken during Orientation.
 Non-passing D or F grades taken any time later in the first year will be posted on the internal WebSIS record but not on the external transcript.
 See the ASE registration form for the summer ASE schedule and to register for the exams you wish to take -registration forms are due by July 15.

 - December (Final Exam Period): Graded P/NR.
 If exam is passed, P will show up on external transcript.
 Credit counts toward fall credit limit.